THE LAW OF TOTAL TRICKS - a bidding tool for decision

 What is the the Low of Total Trick?

-It is a statistical constation that the number of tricks of both sides are correlationed with the long fit (possible trumps) of each partnership.
+It is a statistical finding that the number of tricks of both sides are correlated with the long fit (possible trumps) of each partnership.

 What does that means?